ralphjsmit/filament/packages/schemas/docs/03-sections.md

     ->collapsed(FeatureFlag::active())
 ```

-<UtilityInjection set="layoutComponents" version="4.x">As well as allowing static values, the `collapsible()` and `collapsed()` methods also accept functions to dynamically calculate it.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing static values, the `collapsible()` and `collapsed()` methods also accept functions to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Persisting collapsed sections